rudylattae/epo.js/README.md

 Here are some quick pointers to get you started hacking on tote.
 I welcome bugfixes and other helpful contributions.

+### Versioning style

+tote is versioned based on the Semantic Versioning system.
+When contributing bug fixes or new features, it helps to be mindful of how it would impact the public API and what that means in terms of the resulting version number.
+Please read http://semver.org/ if you are not already familiar with it.

 ### Prerequisites

 - [Node.js][nodejs].
 This is a library destined for the browser, but all the tools I use for, building and minifying,